-- 7. If there are tumours on the furface of the body, they are observed, at this time, to be considerably diminished; and ulcers have also been dried up during the cold stage.
+- 7. If there are tumours on the surface of the body, they are observed, at this time, to be considerably diminished; and ulcers have also been dried up during the cold stage.
 (This last phænomenon there are frequent opportunities of seeing in persons who have lately applied a blister to any part of the body, or who have issues, setons, &c.) - 8.
 The fenfibility of the body is often greatly impaired. - 9.
-There is a difficulty of recollection more or less through the whole of the paroxysm, often arising to delirium. - 10.
-Sleep and drowfiness will sometimes attend this stage, often to the degree of coma. - 11.
-A head-ach is sometimes selt early in the cold stage, with pains in the back, and there are more or less of general pains in all the slesh and joints; these changes in the various sunctions of the system constitute the cold stage, which is of longer or shorter duration according to the nature and type of the fever.
+There is a difficulty of recollection more or less through the whole of the paroxysm, often arising to delirium. - attend this stage, often to the degree of coma. - the cold stage, with pains in the back, and there are more or less of general pains in all the slesh and joints; these changes in the various functions of the system constitute the cold stage, which is of longer or shorter duration according to the nature and type of the fever.